Neural-Nirvana/nterm/README.md

-# Alpa: Reasoning Agent Terminal Application
+# NTerm: Reasoning Agent Terminal Application

 A powerful reasoning agent with system administration and IoT capabilities.
 This agent can understand queries about system environments and use shell tools combined with reasoning capabilities to provide comprehensive answers.